maurerv/pyfreedts/README.md

 ## License

-Like FreeDTS, pyFreeDTS is available under a CC-BY-NC-ND 4.0 International license
+Like FreeDTS, pyFreeDTS is available under a CC-BY-NC-ND 4.0 International license.